 By Frank R. Myers

-Frank R. Myers is a retired Lieutenant with the City of Miami (FL) Fire Rescue, where he served 32 years.
-Before his retirement, he served at the Training Center for six years as the Driver Engineer Instructor.
-He works as a consultant for PSTrax.com, provider of an automated digital system that schedules, tracks and documents vehicle, station, PPE, SCBA, drug and critical assets checks for fire departments.
-For more information: toll-free 888-330-6006; [email protected].
+FRANK R. MYERS is a retired lieutenant with the City of Miami (FL) Fire Rescue, where he served for 32 years.
+Before his retirement, he served at the Training Center for six years as the driver engineer instructor.
+He works as a consultant for PSTrax.com, a technology service that helps fire departments across the country automate their apparatus, equipment, and inventory checks.